Bira/octopus-carnival/projects/hells-rebels.md

 - **Turn of the Torrent**: The second adventure.

     - [Part 1: A Cousin's Plea][7]: In which the PCs set out to find a potentially useful ally.
 Not much meat here, but you have to start somewhere.
+    - [Part 2: Trouble in Old Kintargo][8] has some layout issues, but presents three interesting missions that further the cause of the Silver Ravens.

 [1]: {{ "/2017/04/24/hells-rebels.html" | relative_url }}
 [2]: {{ "/2017/05/01/hells-rebels-player-guide.html" | relative_url }}